dvajs/dva-docs/v1/en-us/getting-started.md

 ## What's Next

-After complete this app, do you have answer of all the questions in the begenning?
-Do you understand ths concepts in dva, like `model`, `router`, `reducers`, `effects` and `subscriptions` ?
+After complete this app, do you have answer of all the questions in the beginning?
+Do you understand this concepts in dva, like `model`, `router`, `reducers`, `effects` and `subscriptions` ?

-Next, you can view [dva offical library](https://github.com/dvajs/dva) for more infomation.
+Next, you can view [dva official library](https://github.com/dvajs/dva) for more information.